Horlivka: Early Soviet period and War

-During World War II, the city was captured by Italian troops and occupied by German troops from 1941 to 1943.
+During the Second World War, the Horlivka mines were flooded by retreating Soviet troops, and equipment from the S. M. Kirov Machine Building Plant was evacuated to the Urals.
+The city was captured by Italian troops and occupied by German troops from 1941 to 1943.
 The Germans operated the Dulag 111 transit prisoner-of-war camp in the city.

+After the Soviets recaptured the city on September 4, 1943, a movement to restore the coal industry arose in the Horlivka mines under the leadership of Maria Hryshutina with the slogan "Girls!
+To the coalface!".
 Retreating Germans burned buildings and perpetrated mass shootings.
 Nonetheless, the city's population had risen to over 400,000 by the end of the war.

-In recent years many mines have closed.
+Post-war period

+By 1950, water, electricity, and sewer systems were operational.
+All schools were restored.
+In the post-war years, new residential neighborhoods were built in the city away from industrial enterprises, the water supply was improved, and the sewer system was reconstructed.
+All schools and preschools, 11 cultural centers and clubs, and 7 parks of culture and recreation were restored.
+In 1954, the Pedagogical Institute of Foreign Languages was transferred from Bila Tserkva to Horlivka.

+By 1955, the city's population reached 204,000.
+Between 1956 and 1958, six mines, a repair and mechanical plant, three concrete plants, a woodworking plant, and 11 large workshops were commissioned in Horlivka.
+An art museum has been operating since 1959.
+Between 1959 and 1965, 18 enterprises were built, reconstructed, and expanded, including the Gagarin Mine, which was commissioned in December 1963.
+By 1979, the city's population reached 337,000.

+21st Century

+In October 2013, the reconstruction of the Horlivka Palace of Culture was completed.

 War in Donbas

 In the middle of April 2014, and shortly thereafter, pro-Russian separatists captured several towns in Donetsk Oblast.
 A group of separatists seized the police station in Horlivka on 14 April; the city hall was seized on 30 April.
 The mayor of the city, Yevhen Klep, was detained by the separatists on 11 June and not released until 18 July.
 Local chief of police Andriy Kryschenko was captured and badly beaten by the insurgents.
 A Horlivka city council deputy, Volodymyr Rybak, was kidnapped by the pro-Russian militants on 17 April.
 His body was later found in a river on 22 April.
 The city administration building was seized on 30 April, solidifying separatist control over Horlivka.
 Self-proclaimed mayor of Horlivka Volodymyr Kolosniuk was arrested by the SBU on suspicion of participation in "terrorist activities" on 2 July.